 Are My Morels Rotten?

-Seeing someone exited to inadvertently poison their families is a grating feeling.
-If your morels are dark, if they are soft and wet, if they smell different or foul, if they have been in your fridge for more than a week, you need to inspect them post haste!
-Here is a picture that will show the 3 stages of morels and their successful and unsuccessful preservation through drying.
+If your morels are dark, if they are soft and wet, if they smell different or foul, if they have been in your fridge for more than a week, you need to inspect them.
+Here is a picture that shows 3 stages of morels and their successful and unsuccessful preservation through drying.